When Sinners Say “I DO” -Forgiveness in Marriage

 We are commanded in Scripture to be merciful as our Father in heaven is merciful, and yet what we don’t often realize is that mercy is specifically referencing sin.
 When it says that God is merciful, that means that He has suffered with sinners and for sinners.
 He has —it defines His disposition towards us despite the fact that we are weak, that we are fallen, and that, apart from Jesus Christ, we are bent in the wrong direction.
 We are bent to disobey God and yet even in that state, even while we were yet sinners, Christ died for us.
 He came towards us out of a merciful heart to draw us to Him.
 So it’s God in relationship to us, as sinners, that really defines that mercy.

-You can read the rest of this radio interview (which we highly recommend) by clicking on the link below:
+You can listen to or read the rest of this radio interview (which we highly recommend) by clicking on the link below:

 This article was compiled by Cindy Wright of marriage Missions International.